HBR and HiCentral MLS offices will be closed from 12 noon on December 24 through December 26. Happy holidays!

 View a complete list of all designations and certifications NAR offers.

-Click here to check your Code of Ethics Training status
+Click here to check your Code of Ethics & Fair Housing training statuses.

 Code of Ethics Training Requirement

-Existing HBR members (R, RA, PB, BIC, and REALTOR appraiser members) will need to complete the NAR Code of Ethics Training by Dec.
-31, 2024 except for members that meet one of the following conditions:
+Existing HBR members (R, PB, BIC, and REALTOR® appraiser members) will need to complete the NAR Code of Ethics Training by Dec.
+31, 2027 except for members that meet one of the following conditions:

-• Emeritus members: You are not required to take Code of Ethics training, however, you are welcome to take an approved ethics course if you would like to remain current with the latest ethics training.
+• NAR Emeritus members: You are not required to take Code of Ethics training, however, you are welcome to take an approved ethics course if you would like to remain current with the latest ethics training.
+Note: HBR or HAR only emeritus are still required to complete the Code of Ethics requirement as well the Fair Housing requirements.

-For all other members: Ways to Fulfill your Code of Ethics Requirement**
+For all other HBR members: Ways to Fulfill your Code of Ethics Requirement

-Only the following ethics courses will fulfill your mandatory NAR Code of Ethics (COE) training requirement:
+APPROVED COURSES: HBR will only accept the following ethics courses to fulfill your mandatory NAR Code of Ethics (COE) training requirement:

 Note: NAR’s Commitment to Excellence (C2EX) endorsement (valid for three years, then renewal is required to maintain the endorsement) is a Code of Ethics training equivalency that will satisfy the NAR ethics training requirement for existing members.
 Click here for more info.

-2. As a self-paced course via the HBR REALTOR® Academy - coming soon.
+2. Self-paced course via the HBR REALTOR® Academy (3 CE)

 **Ethics courses offered by other providers can still be taken for Hawaii CE credits (if the course has been approved by the state).
 However, these courses will not qualify for HBR's NAR Code of Ethics requirement.

-STATUS CHECK: Have You Completed Your Requirements for 2022-2024 Training?
+STATUS CHECK: Have You Completed Your Requirements for 2025-2027 Required Training?

-Three ways to check whether you have completed the REALTOR® Code of Ethics Training for the current three-year cycle:
+Three ways to check whether you have completed the REALTOR® 1.
+Code of Ethics and 2.
+Fair Housing training requirements for the current three-year cycle:

-1. Click here (our page updates on Thursdays)
+1. Click here - Updated list coming soon.
+Our page updates on Thursdays.

 2. Check your NAR profile

-3. Login to your member account, select "Education, then "My Courses" to confirm the date that your last COE training class was completed.
+3. Login to your member account, select "Education, then "My Courses" to confirm the date that your last Code of Ethics and Fair Housing training classes were completed.

 • If you attended New Member Orientation between Jan.
-1, 2022-Dec.
-31, 2024, then you've completed the requirement for the current training cycle.
+1, 2025-Dec.
+31, 2027, then you've completed the Code of Ethics requirement for the current training cycle.

-• If you are an Emeritus member, then you are not required to take Code of Ethics training.
+• If you are an NAR Emeritus member, then you are not required to take the Code of Ethics or Fair Housing training.
+Note: HBR or HAR only emeritus are still required to complete the Code of Ethics requirement as well the Fair Housing requirements.

 You must log in to see this content.